kyma-project/kyma/docs/helm-broker/docs/05-01-create-bundles.md

-       ├── example-enterprise               # A directory of files for a specific plan │   ├── meta.yaml                    # A file which contains metadata information about this plan │   ├── bind.yaml                    # A file which contains information required to bind a given plan │   ├── create-instance-schema.json  # The JSON Schema definitions for creating a ServiceInstance │   ├── bind-instance-schema.json    # The JSON Schema definitions for binding a ServiceInstance │   ├── update-instance-schema.json  # The JSON Schema definitions for updating a ServiceInstance │   └── values.yaml                  # The default configuration values in this plan for a chart defined in the `chart` directory
+       ├── example-enterprise               # A directory of files for a specific plan │   ├── meta.yaml                    # A file which contains metadata information about this plan │   ├── bind.yaml                    # A file which contains information required to bind a given plan │   ├── create-instance-schema.json  # JSON schema definitions for creating a ServiceInstance │   ├── bind-instance-schema.json    # JSON schema definitions for binding a ServiceInstance │   ├── update-instance-schema.json  # JSON schema definitions for updating a ServiceInstance
+       │   └── values.yaml                  # Default configuration values in this plan for a chart defined in the `chart` directory
        └── ....
 ```

 > **NOTE:** All file names in the bundle repository are case-sensitive.

+required: meta.yaml, `chart` directory, `plans` directory

-### The bundle meta.yaml file
+## meta.yaml file

 The `meta.yaml` file is mandatory as it contains information about the bundle.
 Set the following fields to create service objects which comply with the [Open Service Broker API][service-objects].